 Our Federal Community Work-study programs involve a partnership with local elementary schools in Parkland, Tacoma and Spanaway.
 The Center hires approximately 45 PLU students each academic year to tutor and mentor elementary school students.
 Students are paid through their federal work-study funds.

-Pacific Lutheran University America Reads is a program aimed at improving childhood literacy.
-America Reads was a grassroots national reading campaign enacted under President Clinton that encouraged all citizens to get involved in improving literacy across the country by helping children learn to read.
-Approximately 15-20 PLU students serve as America Reads tutors and dedicate over 1800 hours of tutoring to our local elementary schools every year.
+Pacific Lutheran University America Reads/Counts is a program aimed at improving childhood literacy and math skills.
+America Reads/Counts was a grassroots national reading campaign enacted under President Clinton that encouraged all citizens to get involved in improving literacy across the country by helping children learn to read.
+Approximately 15 PLU students serve as America Reads/Counts tutors and dedicate over 1500 hours of tutoring to our local elementary schools every year.

-PLU students work in four area elementary schools as part of the schools’ reading programs.
+PLU students work in three area elementary schools as part of the schools’ reading and math programs.

 Big Buddies Mentoring Program